 INFORMATION AND PHOTOS OF THE SIRE AND DAM ARE BELOW.
 PLEASE PAGE DOWN.

-Kimber's next litter will be registered with the AKC and NAVHDA and is anticipated to produce very cooperative pups full of natural hunting ability.
+Kimber's next litter (Guesstimated to be born in April 2018) will be registered with the AKC and NAVHDA and is anticipated to produce very cooperative pups full of natural hunting ability.
 Kimber has a very sweet disposition along with a very biddable temperament.
 This is Kimber's first litter.

 (click on Mason's photo to view additonal photos)